 For the Master of Divinity degree with a concentration, a cumulative 2.6 GPA must be earned for the degree.
 A grade of C or better is required for all courses.
 For the Master of Divinity degree with the Advanced Track, a cumulative 3.0 GPA must be earned for the degree.
 A maximum of 12 credits of C grades may be applied toward the degree requirements.
-The Master of Divinity student will submit a portfolio to the associate dean of the Seminary in the final semester of his coursework.
-The portfolio will include the following: candidate's conversion to Christ and call to the ministry, ministry philosophy, foreign missions ministry philosophy, doctrinal statement (print-ready for ordination), five-expository-sermon set prepared while a seminary student, comprehensive bibliography (printed and digital resources), and summation of the principal spheres of knowledge, major values and ministry skills acquired during the completion of the Master of Divinity degree program.
+The Master of Divinity student will submit a portfolio to the dean of the Seminary in the final semester of his coursework.
+The portfolio will include the following: candidate's conversion to Christ and call to the ministry, ministry philosophy, foreign missions ministry philosophy, doctrinal statement (print-ready for ordination), five-expository-sermon set prepared while a seminary student, a resume of ministry activities and a letter of reference from a pastor.

 Graduate Greek Proficiency Examination-Master's students who take at least three credits of graduate Greek may elect to take this examination to certify their attainment in Koine Greek.
 The examination is a two-hour timed test consisting of Greek exegesis and sight-reading of select passages from the Greek New Testament.

 The completion of SNT 622 Methods of Greek Exegesis is usually essential for successful completion of this examination.